maru33luc/App-Notes-Challenge/Readme.md

 ### Phase 1: Note Creation

 - Create, Edit, and Delete Notes: You can create new notes, edit their content, and delete them as needed.
+- Create, Edit and Delete Categories of Notes: You can create new categories, edit their content, and delete them as needed.
 - Archive/Unarchive Notes: The ability to archive and unarchive notes allows you to organize your ideas and maintain a clean space.
 - Notes Listing: Easily view your active and archived notes for quick access.